hosen20/T-shaped-pipe-air-flow-CFD-simulation/Readme.md

 ##### General Steps of CFD Simulation in Ansys:
 1. Geometry Creation or Import

--Use Ansys DesignModeler or SpaceClaim to build or import the fluid domain.
+   - Use Ansys DesignModeler or SpaceClaim to build or import the fluid domain.

 2. Meshing